METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding: Additional Qualitative Examples

 \section{Additional Qualitative Examples}

 We provide additional video question answering examples from video understanding benchmarks like MLVU, as shown in Figure~\ref{fig:qual2} and Figure~\ref{fig:qual1}.
+In the background recognition example, METok with LongVA-7B correctly selects “Windmills” as the scene behind the engineer working with drawings, indicating robust scene-level understanding under distractor options.
+In the object retrieval case from an animated domain, METok accurately identifies that the cartoon lobster lifts paper money, showing resilience to style shifts and the ability to ground fine object semantics.
+For an attribute recognition query, METok answers white for the flower color, demonstrating precise grounding of low-level visual attributes.
+Together, these cases span scene context, object semantics, and fine-grained attributes, and they align with our design goal of preserving key visual-text cues while suppressing redundancy in long videos.

 These examples further demonstrate the effectiveness of the proposed METok framework in capturing key visual-semantic cues from long videos.
 METok consistently produces precise and contextually grounded answers, successfully identifying fine-grained actions, object interactions, and temporal dependencies.
 By focusing on the relevant visual segments and filtering out redundant frames, METok generates accurate and coherent responses.